 Figure 4 presents the optimal asset allocations of the 4-asset (shares/ bonds/ property/ international LPTs) portfolio.
 Due to relatively poor performance in 1997-2003 period, shares had no allocation in this optimal portfolio.
 Direct property dominated the lower risk region of the portfolio and was substituted by international LPTs when moving up the portfolio risk spectrum.
-However, one should be cautious before jumping to conclusions that assets such as shares, bonds and LPTs have no place in the efficient portfolio as the 2-asset (direct property and international LPTs) portfolio outperformed all other portfolio mixes.
-Factors such as small sample bias as well as short study period (6 years) should be taken into consideration, as depicted by the significant differences in assets' performance and inter-asset correlations between two study periods, 1997-2002 and 1984-2002.
+However, one should be cautious before jumping into conclusion that assets such as shares, bonds and LPTs have no place in the efficient portfolio as the 2-asset (direct property and international LPTs) portfolio outperformed all other portfolio mixes.
+Factors such as small sample bias as well as short study period (6 years) should be taken into consideration, as depicted by the significant differences in assets' performance and inter-asset correlations between two study periods in Table 2-3 and Table 4-5.